About Mike Bolland

-Within months of moving to Arizona, I was selected to play the part of Danny in the movie “The Trial of Billy Jack“.
-My first thought was “I love this state!
-They ask you to be in movies…” But in reality, they just needed some kid with one hand.
-Of course, when I heard they needed a kid with one hand I raised my (only) hand and lucked into the part.
+Within months of moving to Arizona, Mike was selected to play the part of Danny in the movie “The Trial of Billy Jack“.
+He thought “I love this Arizona!
+You get to be in movies…” But in reality, they just needed some kid with one hand.
+When he heard they needed a kid with one hand, Mike raised his (only) hand and lucked into the part.

-My most enduring memory of bowling happened at the Tucson Open in 1990.
-I started the 6-game block pretty slow, shooting a couple of 180s, but I started to find my shot and by the middle of the third game started to throw the ball real well.
-My fourth game I shot 227 and my fifth game was a 259, throwing the last eight strikes in a row.
-I started the final game of the block with the first eleven strikes in a row.
-I’m sitting there with one shot to go for 300 and 19 strikes in a row total.
-Right then I looked up and thanked God for allowing me to shoot a 300 game in front of my parents who were in the audience.
-But there was one problem – the game wasn’t over.
-Overconfident, I let up on my speed and threw a terrible shot, leaving what is called a Greek Church for a 295.
-(For those non-bowlers, a Greek Church is when you go through the nose of the pins and get 5 pins total.)
+His most enduring memory of bowling happened at the Tucson Open in 1990.
+He started the 6-game block slow, but then started to find his line.
+By the middle of the third game, he started to throw the ball well.
+In the fifth game of the block he shot 259, with the last eight strikes in a row.
+He then proceeded to start the final game of the block with the first eleven strikes in a row.
+When he got up to the approach for the last shot of that game, he did so with and 19 strikes in a row.
+But as he later stated “I thanked God for allowing me to shoot a 300 game in front of my parents who were in the audience.
+One problem – the game wasn’t over.
+Overconfident, I let up on my speed and threw a terrible shot, leaving a Greek Church for a 295. )A Greek Church is when you go through the nose of the pins and get 5 pins total.)
 If you haven’t heard the collective moans of a few thousand people rooting for you, including your parents…let’s just say you are lucky.
-However, I will say that remains the biggest lesson I have ever learned and I think about it to this day.
-I’m glad it happened the way it did.
+However, I will say that remains the biggest lesson I have ever learned and I think about it to this day.”